jacobfisher18/yntht/README.md

 #### MVP Features:
 - Make it responsive, mobile friendly, and looking good on all browsers
-- Clean up profile page, display followers and following, with links to their pages
 - Ability to post your 3; display all posts on Feed page; possibly History page as well

 #### Later Features: